ssgeejr/slothdisco/README.md

    - Add and run your first Python file (`hello.py`)
    - Commit and push your code back to GitHub
    - **Here’s why this is important:** This ties everything together.
 You’ll practice the full workflow: GitHub → PyCharm → Python code → back to GitHub.

 ---

-## Why SlothDisco?
-Because learning Python doesn’t have to be fast, boring, or painful.
-We take it **slow, simple, and step-by-step** — and we make sure the dance floor (your development environment) is ready before the coding music starts.

----